NASA-IMPACT/veda-ui/docs/development/SETUP.md

 ### Conventional Commit

 The title of any PR to `main` should follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/).
-This is to make sure the versioning of the automatic release works without additional effort.
+This is to make sure the automatic versioning and release works seamlessly.
 Please give it a read to [its summary](https://www.conventionalcommits.org/en/v1.0.0/#summary) before making a PR.

 An example PR title could look like this:

-`feat: Implement new component` or `fix: typo in description`
+- `feat: Implement new component`: This commit will bump the minor version.
+- `fix: typo in description`: This commit will bump the patch version.
+- `feat!: New component that is not compatible`: `!` is a shortcut for `BREAKING CHANGE`.
+This commit will bump the major version.

+We currently support the following task types.
+Any type other than `feat` will be treated as a patch version change (unless it is a breaking change):
+`["feat","fix", "docs", "test", "ci", "refactor", "chore", "revert"]'`

 ### Testing